What Should I Look for in an Under-Sink Water Filtration System?

 Some systems have multiple filtration stages, which can be useful for challenging water sources, such as well water

 Be sure to verify which toxins a filter removes to make sure it meets your needs.
 For example, if you live near a mine or an industrial manufacturing area, you may need a filter that removes various metals and minerals.
-You can contact Dr. Johns H2O for a free home water analysis to learn exactly what sort of filtration you need.
+You can contact Dr. Johns H2O for a home water analysis to learn exactly what sort of filtration you need.

 Good Flow Rate and Water Pressure